Memory Capacity of Recurrent Neural Networks with Matrix Representation: The Effects of External State Memory on State Dynamics

-From the point of view of the FMC $\mJ\left( k \right)^{\prime}$ with respect to mean $\mM$, the $\mJ\left( k \right) ^{\prime}$ is divided among the contribution from the mixture of the derivative of the complete mean $\mM$ and the contribution to mean via memory $\mM_{\text{MEM}}$ and from the derivative of $\mM$ again with mean contributed via state $\mM_{\text{STATE}}$.
-The presence of derivatives of different parts of mean $\mM$ in each of the matrices inside the trace operator in Equation \ref{fmc-mem-general} unlike Corollary 1 in which the derivative of the same mean were taken both times.
-This implies a stark difference in the underlying structure of $\mJ\left( k \right) ^{\prime}$ compared to $\mJ\left( k \right) $ where same derivative is taken in the only term present inside trace operator.
+Given the point of view of the FMC $\mJ\left( k \right)^{\prime}$ with respect to mean $\mM$, the $\mJ\left( k \right) ^{\prime}$ is divided among the contribution from the mixture of the derivative of the complete mean $\mM$ and the contribution to mean via memory $\mM_{\text{MEM}}$ and from the derivative of $\mM$ again with mean contributed via state $\mM_{\text{STATE}}$.
+The presence of derivatives of different parts of mean $\mM$ in each of the matrices inside the trace operator in Eq. \ref{fmc-mem-general} unlike Corollary \ref{C-4} in which the derivative of the same mean was taken both times.
+This implies a stark difference in the underlying structure of $\mJ\left( k \right) ^{\prime}$ compared to $\mJ\left( k \right) $ where the same derivative is taken in the only term present inside the trace operator.

-We note that the \textit{space-time} analogy introduced previously in Section \ref{Cap-NonNormal-Net} would not be feasible with Equation \ref{fmc-mem-general} and hence combined with the above discussion on marginalization of covariances, in this context, deriving a general bound is not trivial.
-Due to our first assumption that the capacity would increase with more amount of slots $p$, we thus conclude that adding the queue-like state memory $\mQ$ increases the \correction{memory} capacity of matrix representation networks.
+We note that the \textit{space-time} analogy introduced previously in Section \ref{Cap-NonNormal-Net} would not be feasible with Eq. \ref{fmc-mem-general} and hence combined with the above discussion on marginalization of covariance, in this context, deriving a general bound is not trivial.
+Due to our first assumption that the capacity would increase with more amount of slots $p$, we thus conclude that adding the queue-like state memory $\mQ$ increases the \correction{memory} capacity of matrix RNNs.

-In summary, we introduced the queue-like state memory $\mQ$ to the state dynamics as defined by Equation \ref{mem-dyn-sys}.
-We then derived the FMC for such a memory augmented dynamics, and showed it's complex structure, showing that the worst case upper bound of the capacity with just one slot of state memory is 4 times higher than that of the matrix networks without memory.
-Finally, we gave more insights on to the structure of the FMC by deriving even general form of FMC (Equation \ref{fmc-mem-general}) and posing some insights about it's basic structure.
+In summary, we introduced the queue-like state memory $\mQ$ to the state dynamics as defined by Eq. \ref{mem-dyn-sys}.
+We then derived the FMC for such a memory augmented dynamics and showed its complex structure, showing that the worst-case upper bound of the capacity with just one slot of state memory is 4 times higher than that of the matrix networks without memory.
+Finally, we gave more insights into the structure of the FMC by deriving even a general form of FMC (Eq. \ref{fmc-mem-general}) and posing some insights about its basic structure.